wrolpi/wrolpi-help/docs/system/getting-help.md

 OK: Chromium can be run
 OK: ffmpeg can be run

+OK: Help mkdocs can be run
 OK: Help service is running

+OK: Can ping 1.1.1.1
+OK: Can ping wrolpi.org
 ```

 The output above will help an experienced developer narrow down the cause of an issue.